GollumGPT/The-Fellowship-of-the-Code-2026/chapters/chapter-3-making-it-visible.md

 ## Summary

 In this chapter, we moved from our rough wireframe to an actual static HTML and CSS page.
-The goal wasn't to make it look like a finished website, but to see if my structure from Assignment 2 actually makes sense when coded.
+The goal wasn't to make it look like a finished website, but to see if our structure from Assignment 2 actually makes sense when coded.
 We focused on building a layout that works even when a user is under extreme pressure, ensuring the "distress signal" is the unmistakable centerpiece of the page.

 **Learning Outcomes**

 - Figuring out how to translate a drawing (wireframe) into clean HTML tags.
 - Using CSS for layout and grouping rather than just making things look pretty.
 - Understanding how to show what’s important on a page just by where it's placed.
+- Understanding the importance of semantic HTML for better structure and accessibility.
 - Get to know Stress UX

 ---